 Cardinal Wolsey was arguably the most powerful man during the early years of Henry VIII’s reign.
-To deny him was close to denying your King.
-The fact that Elizabeth Scrope had to do just that and stand up for herself was remarkable.
+To deny him was close to denying your king.
+The fact that Elizabeth Scrope did just that and stood up for herself was remarkable.

 Elizabeth Scrope was the daughter of Sir Richard Scrope of Boulton and Eleanor Washbourne.¹ Elizabeth was married twice.
 Her first husband was William Beaumont, 2nd Viscount Beaumont.
 Beaumont suffered from mental illness and Parliament ruled that his land and estates were to be his handled by his comrade, John de Vere, 13th Earl of Oxford.
 After Beaumont’s death in 1507 and the death of Oxford’s wife the same year, he became the second husband of Elizabeth Scrope.

 Elizabeth Scrope, the Countess of Oxford and her sister, Margaret Scrope, Countess of Suffolk were both Ladies-in-Waiting to Henry VIII’s first wife Katherine of Aragon.² She also served the previous queen consort Elizabeth of York.

 At the time of his death, the Earl of Oxford was staying at Wivenhoe and Castle Hedingham in Essex.
 This would explain why Wolsey was writing his widow, the now dowager Countess of Oxford, about obtaining stone from another location in Essex.
 Harwich.

 First Letter – In Response to Wolsey’s Request